infosprt/Android-Wear-XR-Glasses-AI-Studio-Project-for-XR-Catalyst-Program/README.md

 my GitHub handle directly for immediate access to the core repository branches.

 June 28, 2026 update.
-1. Inclusion of Android AI Dipslay glasses.
+1. Inclusion of Android AI Display glasses.
 2. User text/audio included as part of the hike.
 Users can give additional details about a particular spot in the hike as well as an overview of the hike.
 This textual/audio capability could be automatically created by Google Gemini or via user entered text.
-In both cases the text is displayed and the audio text to speech is played.
+In both cases the text is displayed and the audio (text to speech) is played.
 3. A glasses reset capability.
 4. Minor UI changes for useablility.